cheniel/oneplusone/README.md

 	for all partners in bestPartner[i]
 		assign partner to person at index
 ```
-Now, assignment is the optimal assignment, and is returned by the called of wBacktracking.
+Now, assignment is the optimal assignment, and is returned by the caller of wBacktracking.

 #### Matching priorities